stivalaa/EstimNetDirected/README.md

 If you use this software (or any alternative implementation of the algorithms described in the references), please cite the papers below (specifically Stivala, Robins, & Lomi (2020) for the EstimNetDirected software, and Byshkin et al. (2018) for the EE algorithm) in any resulting publications.

+The "citation ERGM" (cERGM) model variant, which can also be estimated with this software, is described by:

+Schmid, C. S., Chen, T. H. Y., & Desmarais, B. A. (2021).
+Generative Dynamics of Supreme Court Citations: Analysis with a New Statistical Network Model. arXiv preprint arXiv:2101.07197.

+The original statnet (http://statnet.org/) R implementation of cERGM is available from https://github.com/schmid86/cERGM/.

 ## Funding